Rahulray12/puzzelfun/README.md

      - Demo puzzle is replaced with a puzzle game having numbers in random order and a black empty tile.
      - "Start" button text changes to "Restart".
-     - Timer starts from 0.
+     - Timer starts to time from 0.
      - It was as expected.

  *Restart Button*